dice-group/IndEL/README.md

 # IndEL
 IndEL is the first Indonesian Entity Linking (EL) benchmark dataset for general and specific domains.
 It was manually created where the labeling process performed using a semantic annotation platform, [INCEpTION](https://inception-project.github.io/).
 There are two Indonesian NER benchmark datasets utilized for entity extraction, i.e. [NER UI](https://github.com/indolem/indolem/tree/main/ner/data/nerui) and [IndQNER](https://github.com/dice-group/IndQNER/tree/main/datasets).
 NER UI contains entities in a general domain, and IndQNER provides entities in a specific domain, i.e. the Indonesian Translation of the Quran.
+IndEL is presented in [NIF format](https://persistence.uni-leipzig.org/nlp2rdf/).
 The dataset contains:
 |Domain          |Sentences|Tokens|Linked Entities|
 |----------------|---------|------|---------------|